keiran-rowell/keiran-rowell.github.io/_posts/2023-04-12-compchem-methods-basics.md

 Since the HF equations are solved in a "mean-field" of electrons, this method lacks the dynamic electron correlation energy necessary to make quantitative predictions of molecular properties.
 A number of wavefunction formalisms are available to recover this correlation energy using a correction to the HF wavefunction.
 These post-HF methods are often referred to as "correlated" methods.
 The energetic predictions of post-HF methods are systematically improved as higher-order terms of electron correlation are included, but at the cost of increased scaling of computational cost with system size.

-An alternative quantum chemical approach, is to bypass the wavefunction and calculate molecular properties based solely on the electron density.
+An alternative quantum chemical approach is to bypass the wavefunction and calculate molecular properties based solely on the electron density.
 These density functional theory (DFT) methods have reduced computational cost, since a $$3N$$ dimensional wavefunction does not have to be computed, but are not systematically improvable since the exact form the exchange-correlation functional should take is not known.

 ### Multiconfigurational methods